ac2cz/pi_pacsat/README.md

 To build this, clone the repository then cd into the Debug folder

-You can use:
-make all

-to build everything, or
-make clean to remove all the compiled objects.
+You can use:  make all to build everything, or make clean to remove all the compiled objects.

 Follow the instructions to setup direwolf from https://github.com/wb2osz/direwolf/blob/master/doc/

 To run the program start direwolf in one terminal and then run Pacsat in another.
 It should connect to the direwolf AGW engine to send and receive packets.

+Currently this supports only broadcast requests and transmissions.
+You can request the directory or a file.
+More to come as I build this out.